ESMStereo: Enhanced ShuffleMixer Disparity Upsampling for Real-Time and Accurate Stereo Matching: Experiment

 { \textbf{KITTI 2012 and 2015}.
-Tab.\ref{T3} presents the official results for ESMStereo models on the KITTI 2012 and KITTI 2015 datasets.
+Table \ref{T3} presents the official results for ESMStereo models on the KITTI 2012 and KITTI 2015 datasets.
 Among the real-time methods evaluated on KITTI 2012, ESMStereo-L-gwc achieves the best results.
-On KITTI 2015, ESMStereo-L-gwc exhibits the best performance for the percentage of outliers averaged over background regions (D1-bg) and ranked second for the percentage of stereo disparity outliers in the reference frame (D1-all).
+On KITTI 2015, ESMStereo-L-gwc exhibits the best performance for the percentage of outliers averaged over background regions (D1-bg) and ranks second for the percentage of stereo disparity outliers in the reference frame (D1-all).
+Furthermore, although ESMStereo-S-gwc and ESMStereo-M-gwc achieve lower accuracy than some state-of-the-art methods with inference times exceeding 20 ms, they remain highly competitive among methods operating within similar runtime ranges.
+For instance, ESMStereo-S-gwc achieves competitive accuracy with an inference time of 8.6 ms compared to HRSNet \cite{huang2023real} at 7.0 ms, ADCPNet \cite{8_adcpnet} at 7.0 ms, and SADSNet-M-N7 \cite{wu2023towards} at 8.3 ms. Similarly, ESMStereo-M-gwc achieves a D1-all error of 2.34\% on KITTI 2015 with a 14 ms inference time, outperforming SADSNet-L-N7 \cite{wu2023towards} and P3SNet \cite{33_p3snet}, which report D1-all errors of 2.74\% and 5.05\% with inference times of approximately 12 ms, respectively.